Inspire-com/candidate-python-exercise/README.md

 ### Contributing

 To submit a completed exercise, put your repo in a .zip file and send it to us as part of your hiring communications.
+Please do *not* modify the tests.
+If you feel there is an error in the tests or the exercise more broadly, contact us or submit a PR.

 To contribute improvements to the exercise itself, like the Dockerfile, feel free to make a PR here!
 We want this repo to test basic skills, but otherwise be as frictionless as possible.
 People should not fail out because their environment was a little funky or the instructions weren't clear.